mspnp/interruptible-workload-on-spot/README.md

 1. (Optional) [JQ](https://stedolan.github.io/jq/download/)

+> **Note**
+> :bulb: The steps shown here and elsewhere in the reference implementation use Bash shell commands.
+On Windows, you can [install Windows Subsystem for Linux](https://docs.microsoft.com/windows/wsl/install#install) to run Bash by entering the following command in PowerShell or Windows Command Prompt and then restarting your machine: `wsl --install`

 #### Expected Results

 Following the steps below will result in the creation of the following Azure resources that will be used throughout this Reference Implementation.